Abdullahsab3/lightspeed/README.md

 - Generate docker-compose to spin up the database -> Done
 - Generate config.toml file -> Done
 - Generate Cargo.toml file -> Done

+# Technical Debt
+- Unify all the templates to always use the same keywords-
+- Unify the generation functions to always fill the same fields

 # Nice to Have
 - The bigger picture: A universal template engine for CRUD microservices: All you have to do, is define the template in a language of choice, using the template keywords and the language conventions.